myclub-se/myclub-groups/README.txt

 == Changelog ==
 = 1.0.5 =
 * Check and update compatibility with WordPress 6.7
+* Update so that all news items are removed when uninstalling the plugin

 = 1.0.4 =
 * Fixed how synchronization progress is shown.